 He made it sound like self-help.
 Do I really want a life coach I’ll never meet?
 Even for free?

 Max thought so.
 In his humble opinion, I’m good at hatching big plans but don’t always think through consequences and end up jumping to conclusions without a parachute.

 Imagine my surprise that anyone could think that of me.
 But like he said, all my adult life I’ve been throwing myself into situations without thinking twice and coming out tearful, bitter, and bruised from kicking myself.
-Show me, I said.
-Help me find what I’m made of and maybe even meant to be before I do something really stupid again.
-Maybe that’s the parachute.
+It’s time I ejected myself from that, and maybe this project is the parachute.